ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220500 Common Work Results for Plumbing.md

    6. Aluminum foil electrodes
    7. Each capacitor shall be internally fused.
 4. MOTOR CONTROLLER
-   1. General Motor Controller Characteristics:
-      1. Single speed and multi-speed motor controllers shall be combination type [full NEMA rated] [IEC][NEMA-Equivalent] starters with [motor circuit protector][fused or non fused][disconnect switch] for all motors provided.
+   1. General Motor Controller Characteristics: 1.
+Single speed and multi-speed motor controllers shall be combination type [full NEMA rated] [IEC][NEMA-Equivalent] starters with [motor circuit protector][fused or non fused][disconnect switch] for all motors provided.
-*Exception: Starters that are shown to be provided integral within packaged equipment, control panels with door mounted disconnects or in motor control centers*
+      _Exception: Starters that are shown to be provided integral within packaged equipment, control panels with door mounted disconnects or in motor control centers_
    1. All combination starters shall be adequately braced for the fault current available.
 [42,000 AIC 480V, three-phase and 65,000 AIC 208V, three-phase shall be the minimum ratings.]
 All starters, whether separately furnished or integral with equipment, shall comply with the following:
       1. Enclosures:
          1. NEMA Type 1, general purpose enclosures with padlock ears, except in wet locations shall be NEMA Type 3R with conduit hubs, or units in hazardous locations that shall have NEC proper class and division explosion proof enclosure.
    1. All starters for three-phase motors shall be magnetic complete with the following accessories.